 What is the difference between an individual donation and a team donation?

 Individual donations are made directly to a climber and count towards their individual fundraising goal.
 To make a donation to count towards an individuals page, visit the donate page and search for the individual you’d like to support.
 Team donations benefit the overall team goal, and do not count towards individual minimums.
-However, a Team Captain may request that team donations be applied toward an individual's fundraising goal by emailing us at email@example.com.
+However, a Team Captain may request that team donations be applied toward an individual's fundraising goal by emailing us at firstname.lastname@example.org by Monday, September 23, 2019 at 11:59 PM.
 Please note that if a Team Captain requests to distribute team donations to individuals on his/her team, the team donations will be split equally amongst all members of said team.